 BORN OF INTEGRITY

-Founded in 1924 by the International Brotherhood of Boilermakers, Brotherhood State Bank grew its roots deep into the labor community of greater Kansas City.
+Founded in 1924 by the International Brotherhood of Boilermakers, Brotherhood State Bank was deeply rooted in the labor community of greater Kansas City.
 Its original mission was to be a bank that working men and women could trust with their hard-earned money.
 And we have steadfastly fulfilled that mission.

-Now, having emerged as a survivor among the more than 50 labor banks from this era, Brotherhood Bank & Trust rises to the challenge of our time to become the Bank of Labor for the greater labor movement.
+Now, having emerged as one of a handful of the 50 labor banks to survive over the past century, Brotherhood Bank & Trust rises to the challenge of our time to become the Bank of Labor for the greater labor movement.

 A TRUE LABOR BANK

 Bank of Labor shares the values and the causes of the AFL-CIO, its affiliate unions and their members—and our employees are represented by one of its most revered and storied unions: the United Mine Workers of America.
 We are proud of our partnership with the UMWA, and we appreciate their fair representation of the men and women of Bank of Labor.

 The International Brotherhood of Boilermakers, along with several investing affiliate lodges and other Kansas City community investors, has had ownership in Bank of Labor since it’s inception as Brotherhood State Bank in 1924.
 Together with our lodges, the International Brotherhood of Boilermakers owns over 60 percent of the shares in Brotherhood Bancshares, Inc., the bank’s holding company.

 Bank of Labor’s expanded mission is to serve the needs of the North American labor movement such that we respect and support not only the financial needs of its affiliate institutions and their rank and file members, but also its core social values and causes.
 How many other financial institutions of this era can even understand our labor causes . . . much less stand in support of them?